ErpNetDocs/webclient/navigators/guide/update-records.md

 **4.** Switch the navigator to Edit mode.

-**5.** Right-click anywhere in the navigator and select "Paste new rows".
+**5.** Right-click anywhere in the grid (on a row) to reveal the context menu and select "Paste new rows".

 ![picture](../pictures/edit-products.png)